 How to apply to study at JCU

 Application must be in writing and all hard copies of certified original transcripts and any additional documentation must be included.
-You can download an application form at How to apply - Postgraduate courses under Application Forms.
+Find out more on the postgraduate application page.

 Do not do this until you have discussed the nature of your proposed project with your potential supervisor and there is agreement that an application is appropriate.